GabrielAlonsoCabral/whatsapp-bot.js/README.md

 # WhatsAppBot JS
-  WhatsAppBot JS is a bot for WhatsApp developed using javascript.
+  WhatsAppBot JS is a bot for WhatsApp developed using javascript. <br/>
-  A simple application completely scalable for large integrations.
+  A simple application completely scalable for large amount of requests.

   Developed by: <a href="https://www.github.com/gabrielAlonsoCabral">@GabrielAlonsoCabral</a>